My first varsity wrestling match was against one of the strongest wrestlers I ever knew.

 When Sorrow walked with me.

-I’ve had limited interaction with Adam over the last 38 years, but, oh! his spirit will live on with everyone he touched, forever.
+Oh! the spirit of Adam will live on with everyone he touched, forever.